BigPolarBear1/factorization_v3/README.md

 Fuck the fbi and fuck the Belgian justice department for their legal harassment.
 I didnt start this war, you people did.
 We're deep into cryptologic warfare now, no turning back anymore.
 This is my kamikaze run on factorization, I will succeed and I have nothing left to lose, you people already destroyed everything.

 What people may or may not understand is that finding an iN value where every solution mod p, has a mapping for every possible prime p (up to infinity in theory)... is that it gives us an instrument to sieve for the correct iN value very effectively... hence, this is why I have already won.
 Ofcourse, this is but a first battle won, in cryptologic warfare, there is no stopping until the complete annihalation of the enemy.
 Shouldn't have fired my manager.
 That one was your fatal mistake in a series of many mistakes.

+Update: Slow sunday.... just feeling particulary depressed today.
+People, they really have destroyed everything that was good in my life.
+It is very difficult, thinking back about better days.